t-gebauer/convex-hull/README.md

-JavaFX application to calculate the area of a convex hull.
+JavaFX application to calculate the area of a convex hull and display it with a fancy UI.

 ###
 This code is
 - a proof of concept
 - not optimized for anything
-- messy

 ### Usage
 - run the application